Maki Mirage: Soviet spy training schools

+Of the remaining five, Lenintsev, Aleev and Lutskaia studied at the KUTK (Communist University of the Workers of China) while Tszi Chzhi (this is per LOC transliteration) and Kristal (also spelled Kristall) studied at the KUTV.
+Leninstev (Khou Mintsi) was born in Shanxi Province in 1905 and arrived in Vladivostok (illegally) in 1926.
+He served as an infantryman, translator and in military intelligence during the Sino-Soviet War of 1929.
+According to his daughter, Lenintsev served on many secret missions and assignments for the USSR that he will never get credit for.
+In 1968, at the height of the tensions between China and USSR, Lenintsev was sacked from his job because of his nationality (that is, his ethnicity; he was a Soviet citizen).
+His daughter Nina said with a bit of dry wit and sarcasm "вот социализм."

 Many of the ethnic Chinese, Soviet intelligence officers served the USSR in the 1920s to the 1940s and 1950s by teaching Chinese at various institutes and learning centers in the USSR when not employed in "special operations" abroad.
 All of the listed eight in Oprichniki Stalina served Soviet intelligence by participating in missions throughout China (all of the major cities and regions especially Shanghai and Beijing).
 One or two ran Communist cells in China.
 Others, when not sent abroad, appeared to have worked in industries and cities where Chinese laborers were abundant and where translators and commissars were needed such as in the Transbaikal region (near Chita and Irkutsk).
-Atom Atomovich Kristal (also spelled Kristall in the RGASPI file) was born in China in 1903.
-He arrived in the USSR in 1921 and began studying at KUTV finishing his degree in 1924.
-From 1924 to 1927, he was in China where on the instructions of the Chinese CP, he infiltrated the Kuomintang.
-Later, he studied at the Moscow Military Engineering School.
-After his second degree, he began work in the mines of Eastern Siberia most probably as a political commissar among the Chinese miners.
-(Few would leave Moscow for the dearth of comforts in Eastern Siberia in 1935 except on assignment).
-This history has strong parallels to that of Khai Ir Ti.
-There is no information on Tatyana Kaspina in Oprichniki Stalina.

 Perhaps, there remains an unfound treasure trove of information about the Chinese and Soviet Chinese who studied at KUTK (the Chinese Sun Yat-sen University in Moscow) and then served in operation Maki-Mirage (and Soviet intelligence).
 This university (by its namesake) would appear to have produced more Soviet intelligence officers of East Asian background than KUTV.
-But there have not been many, if any documents released concerning the former and its graduates in regards to intelligence work.
-Perhaps, the Kaspina file can shed some light if and when it is found and or released.